gvwilson/sdxpy/en/src/templating/index.md

 At the heart of every static site generator is a page templating system.
-Thousands of these have been written in the last thirty years in every popular programming language
-(and one language, [%i "PHP" %][PHP][php][%/i%], was created for this purpose).
+Thousands of these have been written in the last thirty years in every popular programming language, and a language called [%i "PHP" %][PHP][php][%/i%] was created primarily for this purpose.
 Most of these systems use one of three designs
 ([%f templating-options %]):

-1. Mix commands in a language such as JavaScript with the HTML or Markdown using some kind of marker to indicate which parts are commands and which parts are to be taken as-is.
+1. Mix commands in an existing language such as JavaScript with the HTML or Markdown using some kind of marker to indicate which parts are commands and which parts are to be taken as-is.
     This approach is taken by [%i "EJS" %][EJS][ejs][%/i%].